 Catholic Regional College St Albans is a school which operates with the consent of the Catholic Archbishop of Melbourne and is owned, operated and governed by Melbourne Archdiocese Catholic Schools Ltd (MACS).

 Introduction

-Catholic Regional College St Albans is required to ensure the care, welfare, and safety of children who require medication administered in the school environment and during school activities, with a view to maintain and safeguard the privacy, confidentiality, and wellbeing of students in line with the MACS Privacy Policy and Standard Collection Notice.
+Catholic Regional College St Albans is required to ensure the care, welfare, and safety of children who require medication administered in the school environment and during school activities, maintain with a view to maintain and safeguard the privacy, confidentiality, and wellbeing of students in line with the school's Privacy Policy and Standard Collection Notice.

 Purpose

-When required to administer over the counter or prescription medication to students, Catholic Regional College St Albans will implement this Policy and the accompanying procedures.
+When required to administer over the counter or prescription medication to students, Catholic Regional College St Albans will implement this Policy and the accompanying Procedures.

+Scope

+This policy applies to: